 Career Technical Education (CTE) programs prepare students to enter today's technical careers.
 Programs begin with career awareness and exploration in middle school and progress through specialized high school and postsecondary technical education training programs.
 Ultimately, CTE helps students acquire the skills needed to obtain a high-skill and highwage job.
-BCPS offers CTE courses at each high school and technical college across numerous fields of study, including Digital Video, Business, Education, Health Science, Construction, Transportation, Engineering, Automotive, Public

-Safety, Cybersecurity, Applied IT and more.
+BCPS offers CTE courses at each high school and technical college across numerous fields of study, including Digital Video, Business, Education, Health Science, Construction, Transportation, Engineering, Automotive, Public Safety, Cybersecurity, Applied IT and more.
 With over 50 high school programs CTACE provides opportunities for every BCPS student to pursue a career in technology.
 To learn more about CTE programs available at a school, contact the school guidance counselor or visit browardschools.com/ctace.

-COLLEGE ACADEMY AT BC CENTRAL
+COLLEGE ACADEMY AT BROWARD COLLEGE

-The College Academy at Broward College Central Campus offers qualified high school juniors enrolled as full-time students the opportunity to obtain a high school diploma and an Associate of Arts degree from Broward College concurrently.
+The College Academy at Broward College offers qualified high school juniors and seniors enrolled as full-time students the opportunity to obtain a high school diploma and an Associate of Arts degree from Broward College concurrently.
 All tuition and books are provided at no cost to the participants, which means the freshman and sophomore years of college are free of charge.
 Additionally, students can qualify for the State of Florida Bright Futures Scholarship Program.

-The College Academy is designed for students who have the maturity required for a college and campus environment and the academic ability to handle the rigor of college work.
-Both high school and dual enrollment courses are taught on the BC Central campus.
+The College Academy at Broward College is designed for students who have the maturity required for a college and campus environment and the academic ability to handle the rigor of college work.
+Both high school and dual enrollment courses are taught on the BC north campus and central campus.
 Students take between 12-18 college credits during the Fall and Winter Terms and approximately six college credits during Session I of the Summer Term.
 Students must maintain a 2.5 unweighted grade point average to remain in good standing at the College Academy.
-For more information, visit browardschools.com/collegeacademy.
+Students apply for enrollment at The College Academy at Broward College in January of their sophomore year of high school.
+For more information, visit browardschools.com/ collegeacademy.

-COLLEGE PLANNING
+COLLEGE AND CAREER PLANNING

-The District offers several resources to help students plan for college.
-Naviance is BCPS college and a career platform that helps students plan and track their educational progress.
-Naviance helps high school students and their families find a college, identify financial aid opportunities, and submit applications.
+The District offers many resources to help students plan for college and careers.
+Naviance is BCPS's college and a career platform that helps students plan and track their postsecondary goals, find a college, identify financial aid opportunities, and submit applications.
 The platform is available to students in grades 6-12 through their SSO/Clever portal.

 Broward Advisors for Continuing Education (BRACE) are unique to the District.
-BRACE advisors work with school guidance counselors to offer information on scholarships, financial aid and the college application process.
+BRACE Advisors work with school guidance counselors to offer information on scholarships, financial aid and the college/career application process.
 BRACE can also provide information about technical colleges, military options and direct entry into the workforce.
+The District also hosts numerous virtual workshops for students and parents on a variety of postsecondary topics.
+For more information and a schedule of events, visit browardschools.com/brace.

-For more information, visit browardschools.com/brace.
-An important step in applying to college is taking the Scholastic Aptitude Test (SAT).
-Details are available from school guidance counselors or online at collegeboard.org.
+An important step in applying to college is taking the SAT and/or ACT.
+All 11th Grade students will be offered the opportunity to take the real SAT for free during the regular school day.
+Details are available from school guidance counselors, BRACE Advisors, or online at collegeboard.org.